-- 1. Assaulting, striking or in any way threatening or causing physical harm to another - 2.
-Any form of sexual, racial, ethnic or religious harassment Sexual Harassment is governed under the College's Sexual Misconduct Policy.
+- 1. Assaulting, striking or in any way threatening or causing physical harm to another. - Any form of sexual, racial, ethnic or religious harassment.
+In particular, the College will not tolerate explicit expressions of racism, including antisemitism, support of genocidal practices, and all forms of abuse directed at people because of their gender, sexual identity, race, religion, or national origin.
+Sexual Harassment is governed under the College's Sexual Misconduct Policy.
 Refer to that policy for more information. - 3.
-Any conduct which threatens the health and safety of any person - 4.
-Any instance of sexual misconduct/assault Sexual Misconduct and assault are governed under the College's Sexual Misconduct Policy.
+Any conduct which threatens the health and safety of any person and/or language that implies acceptance of or endorses acts of individual or mass violence against particular groups of people based on their religion, race, sexual identity, or gender. - 4.
+Any instance of sexual misconduct/assault

+Sexual Misconduct and assault are governed under the College's Sexual

+Misconduct Policy.
 Refer to that policy for more information. - 5.
-Hazing activities, whether by an individual or an organization
+Hazing activities, whether by an individual or an organization - 6.
+Any instance of disorderly or lewd conduct - 7.
+Harassment of college officials (included, but not limited to security and resident assistants) acting within the scope of their duties

-- 6. Any instance of disorderly or lewd conduct - 7.
-Harassment of college officials (included, but not limited to security and resident assistants) acting within the scope of their duties - 8.
-Slanderous, false or malicious statement(s) about a person or defamation of character which results in or risks a change in reputation, job, academic record\standing or award
+8. Slanderous, false or malicious statement(s) about a person or defamation of character which results in or risks a change in reputation, job, academic record\standing or award